• Home

 Imagine island hopping to unknown paradises that pirates once inhabited, with reggae music wafting through the air as warm breezes blow, and lying on pristine beaches as you laze away the summer.
-I took a three-week cruise like that on a 50ft sailboat from St. Vincent and the Grenadines that ended on the island of Spice in Grenada.
+I took a three-week cruise on a 50ft sailboat from St. Vincent and the Grenadines ending on the island of Spice in Grenada.

 Find locally-led guided tours in Saint Vincent and the Grenadines, here.

-The Grenadines are part of the Windward Islands in the southern end of the Caribbean that range from Martinique to Grenada.
-It’s an area of the world where chocolate cacao beans are grown and rainforest fruits are plentiful.
+The Grenadines are part of the Windward Islands in the southern end of the Caribbean south of Martinique to Grenada.
+It’s an area where chocolate cacao beans grow and rainforest fruits are plentiful.
 Being laid back is the order of the day.

 Sailing in the Grenadines allows you to experience island life in a way that cruise ships never do.
 You can interact with local salty characters and full-time boat dwellers who live where the wind blows them.
 The stories they can tell in beachfront bars and shanty shacks will amaze you.